fenago/recommendation-systems-python/Lab_6.md

 Summary
 =======

-This brings us to the end of our discussion on collaborative filters.
-In this lab, we built various kinds of user-based collaborative filters and, by extension, learned to build item-based collaborative filters as well.

-We then shifted our focus to model-based approaches that rely on machine learning algorithms to churn out predictions.
-We were introduced to the *surprise* library and used it to implement a clustering model based on kNN.
-We then took a look at an approach to using supervised learning algorithms to predict the missing values in the ratings matrix.
-Finally, we gained a layman\'s understanding of the singular-value decomposition algorithm and implemented it using [surprise]*.*
+1. We built and explored various user-based and item-based collaborative filters.
+2. We introduced model-based approaches using machine learning, including clustering with kNN and supervised learning algorithms for rating predictions.
+3. We gained an understanding of singular-value decomposition (SVD) and implemented it using the *surprise* library.

-All the recommenders we\'ve built so far reside only inside our Jupyter Notebooks.
-In the next lab, we will learn how to deploy our models to the web, where they can be used by anyone on the internet.
+4. In the next lab, we'll learn how to deploy our models to the web for public use.